freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-18.md

 ## Description
 <section id='description'>

-After the `h3` element, add the opening and closing tags for an unordered list (`ul`).
+After the `h3` element with the `Things cats love:` text, add an unordered list (`ul`) element.
+Note that nothing will be displayed at this point.

-The unordered list will not appear in the browser until content is added.

 </section>